Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Cloud Access Times and the Mobile Application QoE

-The various above studies demonstrate that the QoE metric distribution and the amount of variation in their inter-quartile range are dependent on the access time distributions.
-Therefore, it is important to model the access time distributions accurately.
 Besides the cloud access time distributions, the model should also be able to capture their time-based variations.
-A study by Nikravesh et al.~\cite{DBLP:conf/pam/NikraveshCKMW14} shows that significant non-uniform variations in access times are possible across Mobile Network Operators (MNOs), geographic locations and different times of day, thus making the access times difficult to model and predict.
+A study by Nikravesh \etal~\cite{DBLP:conf/pam/NikraveshCKMW14} shows that significant non-uniform variations in access times are possible across Mobile Network Operators (MNOs), geographic locations and different times of day, thus making the access times difficult to model and predict.
 Certain mobile applications like Voice over IP (VoIP), and online gaming are very sensitive to the large variation in cloud access times (jitter).
-A study of Skype users by Chen et al.~\cite{10.1145/1159913.1159959} showed that the duration of VoIP sessions is directly impacted by access time and its jitter.
-The median duration of sessions with access times greater than 270 ms were 4 minutes, while sessions with access times between 80 ms and 270 ms were 5.2 minutes.
-However, when access times dropped below 80 ms the session durations doubled to 11 minutes.
+A study of Skype users by Chen \etal~\cite{10.1145/1159913.1159959} showed that the duration of VoIP sessions is directly impacted by access time and its jitter.
+The median duration of sessions with access times greater than 270~ms were 4~min, while sessions with access times between 80~ms and 270~ms were 5.2~min.
+However, when access times dropped below 80~ms the session durations doubled to 11~min.
 In their empirical model of user dissatisfaction, the access time jitter parameter has a weight factor of 53\%.
-A study by Cisco~\cite{cisco_jitter} recommends 30 ms as the acceptable jitter threshold for VoIP applications.
+A study by Cisco~\cite{cisco_jitter} recommends 30~ms as the acceptable jitter threshold for VoIP applications.